 - -Default is to extract the signal from the entire white matter mask.
-However, Jo et al. (2013) suggest that extracting signal from local white matter (i.e., white matter within a 45mm sphere around the current voxel of interest) may help to reduce distance-dependent artifact induced by partialing of the global signal. - -(2nd order) 1st derivative of signal. - -It is possible to remove the first five principal components rather than the mean signal.
-To do so, click the box labeled 'Use WM & Ventricular Principal Components'.
+However, Jo et al. (2013) suggest that extracting signal from local white matter (i.e., white matter within a 45mm sphere around the current voxel of interest) may help to reduce distance-dependent artifact induced by partialing of the global signal.
+(NOTE: PCA will not be used to extract local white matter signal) - -(2nd order) 1st derivative of signal